OlesenJonas/PlaylistFilterForSpotify/README.md

 # PlaylistFilterForSpotify
-Program to filter tracks of a Spotify playlist, aswell as visualize them in 3D.\
+Program to filter tracks of a Spotify playlist + plotting them in 3D.\
 Useful for
 - Selecting tracks with similar style from a playlist that contains a wider range of music.\
   Using Spotify's
   - Audio features
-  - Recommendations
+  - Recommendations (based on Artists and Tracks)
   - Genres

 (These are my personal use-cases, and whats currently supported.
 For further features see: [WIP](#wip))\
-Requires Opengl 4.5 support (could definitly be downgraded to a lower version with some code changes)

 Filtering Overview
 ![Filtering Overview](images/filtering.png)